juhi048/Shopping-Management-System/README.md

 This is a simple C++ program for managing a shopping system.
 It allows users to perform various operations such as adding, updating, and deleting products, as well as generating receipts for buyers.

 ## Features

-Administrator Functions:
+1. Administrator Functions:

-Add new products to the database.
+a) Add new products to the database.
-Modify existing product details.
+b) Modify existing product details.
-Delete products from the database.
+c) Delete products from the database.

-Buyer Functions:
+2. Buyer Functions:

-Buy products and generate receipts.
+a) Buy products and generate receipts.

-Data Persistence:
+3. Data Persistence:

-Products are stored in a text file named "database.txt".
+a) Products are stored in a text file named "database.txt".
-Modifications to the database are made directly to this file.
+b) Modifications to the database are made directly to this file.

-Usage
+## Usage
 Compilation: Compile the program using a C++ compiler.
 For example:

 Copy code